Tax issues on incorporation

 This is normally the most popular method of transferring assets to your company.
 When you form your company, it will probably not have the funds to buy the assets yet.
 However, a director's loan account can be created in the company accounts so that when the company does have sufficient funds, it can pay the loan back to the director.
 Provided the director does not charge interest on the loan, the repayments will be tax free in the hands of the director.

 However, with this method you may still have some CGT liabilities if there is a gain on the sale of the assets.
-But provided certain conditions are met, any gains above your annual allowance should qualify for entrepreneurs' relief and only be taxed at 10%.

 2. Claim incorporation relief